pwaring/technical-talks/freelancing/slides.md

  - Depth rather than breadth
  - Repeat attendance not wide attendance
  - Don't go just for networking

-# Networking

- - Shyness can be difficult
- - Most speakers love to be asked questions
- - Ask organisers to introduce you

 # Simple website